y8tireu-LLC/.github/README.md

 ## 📜 License

-All our projects are open source and released under the [MIT License](LICENSE).
+All our projects are open source and released under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
 Feel free to use, modify, and distribute the code in accordance with the license terms.

 ---